Teenager arrested in cyberattacks on Miami-Dade schools

+According to the statement, the student told police he had conducted eight attacks on the school computer system “designed to overwhelm district networks.”
+He has been charged with computer use in an attempt to defraud, which is a felony; and misdemeanor interference with an educational institution.

+The student’s name has not been released because he is a juvenile.
+It was not immediately clear if he has a lawyer to represent him.

-MIAMI (AP) - As Florida’s largest school district continues to be plagued by network outages and cyberattacks during the first week of school, officials revealed that a $15.3 million contract with the online platform at the center of the crisis was never signed.
+Earlier, officials revealed that a $15.3 million contract with the online platform at the center of the crisis was never signed.

 Ron Steiger, the Miami-Dade County school district’s chief financial officer, made the announcement Wednesday during a school board meeting to discuss the failures of K12’s online platform, My School Online, the Miami Herald reported.
 He said the contract was missing the signature of Superintendent Alberto Carvalho.